Google to add generative AI features to Docs and Gmail

 Google will be bringing some new generative-AI features to “trusted testers” throughout the year before rolling out the features widely to the public.
 According to the company, these features will allow users to:

-- draft, reply, summarize, and prioritize your Gmail
+- Draft, reply, summarize, and prioritize your Gmail

-brainstorm, proofread, write, and rewrite in Docs
+Brainstorm, proofread, write, and rewrite in Docs

-- bring your creative vision to life with auto-generated images, audio, and video in Slides
+- Bring your creative vision to life with auto-generated images, audio, and video in Slides

-- go from raw data to insights and analysis via auto completion, formula generation, and contextual categorization in Sheets
+- Go from raw data to insights and analysis via auto completion, formula generation, and contextual categorization in Sheets

-- generate new backgrounds and capture notes in Meet
+- Generate new backgrounds and capture notes in Meet

-- enable workflows for getting things done in Chat
+- Enable workflows for getting things done in Chat

 The first set of features will release for Google Docs and Gmail and aims to help people get started with writing.